lxt0425lxt/XiaotongLi.github.io/README.md

 ## Campus Experience
 ### Student Union  Head of Public Relations Department, University of Illinois at Urbana-Champaign

-Organized six campus cultural events, managed event rehearsals, coordinated with more than ten sponsors to raise $10,000 in event sponsorships.
+Organized six campus cultural events, managed event rehearsals, and coordinated with more than ten sponsors to raise $10,000 in event sponsorships.

 ### Advanced Calculus Teaching Assistant